pcl-mmckenney/pclmikebuildd-master/wp-content/plugins/user-submitted-posts/readme.txt

 User Submitted Posts (USP) enables users to submit post content.
 It collects data _only_ from users who submit content via the USP form.
 There is an option to disable collection of the submitter's IP address.
 So this plugin does _not_ do anything to make your site _less_ compliant with GDPR.
 I have done my best to ensure that this plugin is 100% GDPR compliant, but I'm not a lawyer so can't guarantee anything.
 To determine if your site is GDPR compliant, please consult an attorney.

-> Works perfectly with or without Gutenberg
+> Works perfectly with or without Gutenberg Block Editor

 **Pro Version**